Specialist School Nursing and Children’s Epilepsy Service

-The team offers competency based training for other health professionals, parents, carers and colleagues within education, enabling individuals to support children and young people within school and early years settings, whilst drawing up health plans in conjunction with others ensuring continuity of care.
+The team of specialist nurses and assistants offers competency-based training for other health and care professionals, parents, carers and colleagues within education, enabling individuals to support young people within school and early years settings, whilst drawing up health plans in conjunction with others ensuring continuity of care.

 Where service is delivered